Now could be a perfect time to consider a move to Portugal from USA.

 In fact, the number of Americans in Portugal increased by 45% during 2021.

-Here are 11 great reasons to consider a 2023 move to Portugal from the USA:
+In summary, here are 11 great reasons to consider a 2024 move to Portugal from the USA:

 - Political stability